spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/support/support-global-groups/groups/ginkgo/index.html.md

 ### Daily Pairing Sessions

- - EMEA/AMER friendly pairing sessions are held every weekday from 14:30 to 15:30 UTC.
+ - EMEA/AMER friendly pairing sessions are held every weekday from 15:30 to 16:30 UTC.
- - AMER friendly pairing sessions are held every weekday from 18:00 to 19:00 UTC.

 **Goal**: Meet as a group and work toward our [Definition of Success](../index.html.md#success-of-their-group-means).